 The Norwegian Preservation Agency has identified the Villa Otium as significant historical architecture.

-Source: Department of State publication “The Secretary of State’s Register of Culturally Significant Property: Selected Property Briefs” and U.S. Embassy Oslo produced booklet “Villa Otium: A Diplomatic Home” (PDF – 1.9 MB).
+Source: Department of State website “The Secretary of State’s Register of Culturally Significant Property” and U.S. Embassy Oslo booklet “Villa Otium: A Diplomatic Home” (PDF – 2.9 MB).